Flexible Bayesian inference for diffusion processes using splines: Inference algorithm

 The algorithm accepts as input $\kappa^{(\theta)}$ and $\kappa^{(\xi)}$, used to denote the vectors of knots for drift and volatility coefficients respectively, and $\mathcal{O}^{(\theta)}$ and $\mathcal{O}^{(\xi)}$, which denote the orders of the respective bases.
 Computations performed for steps \ref{algStep:psrs} and \ref{algStep:mhprob} depend directly on this quadruplet of fixed parameters.

-First considering the parameter update step (Algorithm \ref{alg:mcmc} Step \ref{algStep:psrs}), it is often not possible to sample from $\pi(\theta,\xi|\mathcal{S}(\mathcal{A}),\mathcal{D})$ directly.
-However, because the joint density $\pi(\theta,\xi,\mathcal{S}(\mathcal{A}),\mathcal{D})$ can be computed in closed form \citep[Thm 3]{sermaidis_markov:2013}, it is possible to employ a Metropolis--Hastings correction.
+First considering the parameter update step (Algorithm \ref{alg:mcmc} Step \ref{algStep:paramupdate}), often it is not possible to sample from $\pi(\theta,\xi|\mathcal{S}(\mathcal{A}),\mathcal{D})$ directly.
+(More precisely, this conditional density is given up to a constant by the right-hand side of \eqref{eq:joint_param_sampler}, treated as a function of $(\theta,\xi)$ only.
+Evidently the dependence on $\theta$ and $\xi$ is rather complicated in general.)
+However, because the joint density $\pi(\theta,\xi,\mathcal{S}(\mathcal{A}),\mathcal{D})$ can be computed in closed form (see \eqref{eq:joint_param_sampler} and \citet[Thm 3]{sermaidis_markov:2013}), it is possible to employ a Metropolis--Hastings correction.
 To update a large number of parameters at once we further exploit gradient information to improve the quality of proposals.
-In particular, we employ a Metropolis-adjusted Langevin algorithm \citep{roberts1996exponential} and update all coordinates of $\xi$ and $\theta$ at once by defining the proposal $q((\theta^{(n-1)},\xi^{(n-1)},\cdot)$ via
+In particular, we employ a Metropolis-adjusted Langevin algorithm \citep[MALA;][]{roberts1996exponential} and update all coordinates of $\xi$ and $\theta$ at once by defining the proposal $q((\theta^{(n-1)},\xi^{(n-1)},\cdot)$ via

 where $I$ is the identity matrix of appropriate size and $\delta_1,\dots,\delta_4$ are tuning parameters.
 To compute $\nabla_\theta\log(\jointDist{}{})$ and $\nabla_\xi\log(\jointDist{}{})$ in a spline context we require only the quantities $\nabla_\theta\lowBd$ and $\nabla_\theta\upBd$.
 It is not always possible to find the closed form expressions for those two quantities, but instead a finite difference scheme can be employed.